matthewjburton/comfort-airlines/documents/test-plan.md

 #### documents/tests/module

 Testers must create a new directory **named after the module** to store all of the test scripts and data

+#### Scripts

+Test scripts should be stored in the _/documents/tests/module_ directory.

 ##### documents/tests/module/inputs

-A sub directory named _/inputs_ can be used to contain a set of input files, each file containing one test.
+If a module need external input, a sub directory named _/inputs_ can be used to contain a set of input files, each file containing one test.

-Test sets should include all of the following:
+When applicable, test sets should include all of the following:

   1. An example from each equivalence case
   2. Additional tests around the boundaries of each equivalence case range